Frequently Asked Questions

 What is your treatment philosophy?

 Our clients receive daily guidance from the multidisciplinary team while engaging in a structured, 52-week bio-psycho-social curriculum.
 The Psychiatric Provider evaluates the client for any underlying mental health issues and, when appropriate, utilizes medication.
-While the Care Coordinator (Nurse, Social Worker) helps the client coordinate care and navigate the medical landscape, the Licensed Family Therapist works with the family unit to strengthen the support system and increase accountability for the client.
+While the Care Coordinator helps the client coordinate care and navigate the medical landscape, the Family Wellness Therapist works with the family unit to strengthen the support system and increase accountability for the client.
 And our Client Recovery Advisors (peer support) assist the client in navigating the available support structures in the community.

 This patient-centered, medically integrated, in-home addiction treatment program is designed to ensure lasting recovery and to prevent recurrence and re-admission to higher levels of care.
 Aware makes it possible for our clients to receive longer-term addiction care while maintaining their privacy and meeting their day-to-day responsibilities, such as work, school, and family.

 All clients receive a psychiatric evaluation with one of Aware’s pre-approved community-based providers within the first two weeks of treatment.
 We will ensure that the provider is in-network with your insurance so you can continue services if you and the physician deem it appropriate.
 You and your provider will determine how often you meet after receiving the psychiatric evaluation.
 If you already have a psychiatrist and do not wish to change providers, you will be encouraged to remain with that provider.
 At no point will you be asked to change any of your current providers.
 If you are unhappy with your provider or wish to switch providers at any point in treatment, your Care Coordinator will work with you to identify a provider you feel comfortable with.

 Can I continue to use my current providers?